alan-turing-institute/mogp_emulator/README.md

 using 1, 2, 4, and 8 processess and notes the time required to perform the fitting.
 Note that the results will depend on the number of cores on the computer -- once you exceed the number of cores, the performance will degrade.
 As with the other benchmarks, Matplotlib can optionally be used to plot the results.

+##### MICE Benchmark

+A benchmark comparing the MICE Sequential design method to Latin Hypercube sampling is also available.
+This creates designs of a variety of sizes and computes the error on unseen data for the 2D Branin function.
+It compares the accuracy of the sequential design to the Latin Hypercube for both the predictions and uncertainties.

 ### Documentation